mohitpai/journey-optimizer.en/help/using/configuration/about-subdomain-delegation.md

 * **Full subdomain delegation to Adobe** (recommended): The subdomain is fully delegated to Adobe.
 Adobe is able to control and maintain all aspects of DNS that are required for delivering, rendering and tracking messages.
 [Learn more on full subdomain delegation](delegate-subdomain.md#full-subdomain-delegation)

 * **Use of CNAMEs**: Create a subdomain and use CNAMEs to point to Adobe-specific records.
-Using this setup, both you and Adobe ashare responsibility for maintaining DNS.
+Using this setup, both you and Adobe share responsibility for maintaining DNS.
 [Learn more on CNAME subdomain delegation](delegate-subdomain.md#cname-subdomain-delegation)

 The table below provides a summary of how these methods work, as well as the implied level of effort: